Sermon for the First Sunday of Advent

 Advent begins with faith.

-And unless you are a hardened theologian who can argue out the Bible to the finest detail, you are probably a bit like me.
+And unless you are a theological giant who can argue out the Bible to the finest detail, you are probably a bit like me.

 A person who lives with a simple faith in today, and hope in an eternal future of untold wonder.